Luci-MG/Under-the-Hood/docs/fundamentaldives/DesignPatterns/Bridge.md

 ```

 In this example, the **Bridge Pattern** allows you to switch between different ways of sending notifications (email or SMS) without changing the client code (the `NotificationController`).

 ---

-### **Advantages of the Bridge Pattern**

-1. **Improved Flexibility:** Abstraction and implementation can vary independently.
-2. **Reduced Code Duplication:** Avoids combinatorial explosion of subclasses.
-3. **Easier to Extend:** You can add new implementations or abstractions without affecting existing code.

-### **Disadvantages of the Bridge Pattern**

-1. **Increased Complexity:** Separating abstraction from implementation can introduce additional complexity.
-2. **More Boilerplate:** You might end up writing more code to implement abstractions and concrete implementations.

----